David Aebischer: Playing career

 Aebischer returned to the Avalanche for the 2005–06 season.
-He was unable to duplicate his pre-lockout form and his inconsistent play led to his being traded to the Montreal Canadiens in exchange for goaltender José Théodore on March 8, 2006, a day before the NHL trade deadline.
+He was unable to duplicate his pre-lockout form and his inconsistent play led to him being traded to the Montreal Canadiens in exchange for goaltender José Théodore on March 8, 2006, a day before the NHL trade deadline.

 That summer, Montreal re-signed him to a one-year deal worth $1.9 million.
 He served as Cristobal Huet's backup for the 2006–07 season and posted a 13–12–3 record.
 The Canadiens failed to make the playoffs and Montreal opted not to re-sign Aebischer.

 On July 19, 2007, Aebischer signed a one-year, $600,000 contract with the Phoenix Coyotes.
 However, he lost the goaltending battle in training camp to Alex Auld and Mikael Tellqvist, and was waived.
 He went unclaimed and was subsequently assigned to the Coyotes AHL affiliate, the San Antonio Rampage.
 On November 23, 2007, Aebischer was loaned to HC Lugano to make room on the San Antonio roster for goaltender Alex Auld.

 In August, 2011, after four seasons back in his native Switzerland, Aebischer was invited to the training camp of the Winnipeg Jets for the 2011–12 season on a tryout contract.
 On October 5, 2011, it was announced that Aebischer would play with the Jets' AHL affiliate, the St. John's IceCaps.

 On July 1, 2012, Aebischer again left North America and signed a one-year contract with the Rapperswil-Jona Lakers of the National League A.

 In the 2014–15 season, Aebischer played five games with HC Thurgau of the National League B before announcing his retirement from his playing career to focus for a coaching role on January 25, 2015.